fluiddyn/fluidfoam/doc/index.rst

-..
-FluidFoam documentation master file
+.. fluidfoam documentation master file, created by sphinx-quickstart on Thu Jan 11 12:22:00 2018.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 FluidFoam documentation
 ========================